Updated: Oct 27, 2022

 My Development through NBX:

 After helping out with Virgil’s (at the time East Coast Overland) NB Expedition Challenge in 2017, I thought the way we worked through the event went well, and we would make a good team, while amplifying each other’s exposure; my products and his media/events.
-We had talked and basically saw ourselves as a microscopic Mountain State Overland and Blue Ridge Overland Gear; fabric product designer and event/film maker who had a friendship and business models that promoted each other.
-So we started talking about joining forces and eventually did a little while later.
-We spent the next couple years coming up with different event ideas, Virgil became very good with video making and had a passion for hosting & documenting events.
-So in early 2020, the business started to have much more defined departments.
-Throughout COVID isolation times, I had designed a water bladder hiking pack, hunting/rifle ruck sac, and a small duffle bag, items I felt were more towards general adventure.
-So as Virgil started to really establish himself as a top notch overland video producer, and I had ideas to expand my designs outside of overlanding, it became clear to me that it may be difficult to see my new vision take root under such a prominent image of "overlanding" in road vehicles.
+We had talked and basically saw ourselves as a microscopic Mountain State Overland and Blue Ridge Overland Gear; fabric product designer and event/film maker.
+In early 2020, the business started to have much more defined departments.
+Throughout COVID isolation times, I had designed a water bladder hiking pack, hunting/rifle ruck sac, and a small duffle bag; items I felt were geared more towards general adventure.
+I had ideas to expand my designs outside of overlanding and it became clear to me that it may be difficult to see my new vision take root under such a prominent image of "overlanding" in road vehicles.
 I love this candid picture from the middle of my NBX time.

 My Vision of Adventure Trail Gear: